sdesalas/robotics/README.md

 Fabrication is not my strong point.

 This one was built [using instructions](https://github.com/nodebotsau/simplebot) from much admired tinkerer [Andrew Fisher](https://github.com/ajfisher).
+He had a couple of great [youtube videos](https://www.youtube.com/watch?v=KoACCjtkHIg&feature=youtu.be) that were very helpful too.

 ## Bluetooth communication

 This was useful as it helped me understand that Bluetooth makes it really easy to abstract communication, once you get it going it works as if you had a USB cable connected.

 Pity its so hard to setup in the first place, and that the connection is usually pretty flaky.

 ## Simplebot v2 (RF Bot)